Separate names with a comma.

 The guy who used to run PRC are having an absolute field day with this.

 Personally, while I'd like sim racing esports to be more popular, I think it's a wee bit soon to be holding actual media days like this.
-Even iRacing isn't that popular in the grand scheme of gaming and among racing fans except the real diehards.
+Even iRacing isn't that popular in the grand scheme of gaming and racing fans except the real hardcore ones.
 GT Sport are also in the same position.
 I think the whole community is just starting to gain traction and you should just allow the popularity to evolve naturally instead of forcing it on the wider public like this.
 Nothing screams desperation than a media day for people who nobody's heard of.

 At the end of the day, racing in real life still has the danger and physical element that sim racing doesn't, so it will always be held in higher regard.
 Sim racing though has a wider talent pool and unlimited practice time, making it harder to be the absolute best.
 Each has its own strengths and weakness and as long as both sides can respect that and coexist, supplementing each other will be the best outcome in my book.
 We are all passionate about the same thing, so let's all get along eh?